pedroaskzan/SEL0453-Instalacoes-Eletricas---Electrical-Instalations/README.md

 # SEL0453-Instalacoes-Eletricas---Electrical-Instalations
 Electrical installations reports done in the discipline SEL0453.
 It was my first time doing it, we needed to follow steps and formulas while obeying the rule book NBR5410.
 Each report was about a section on designing the electrical installation of an industry of our choice.
 With autonomy, i did steps 2, 3 & 4 all by myself (except the AutoCAD), with support material.
+For the future, using Excel tools should help fasten up the processes in this work.

 Step1: choose the lamps/lighting based on NBR5410 requirements, calculate the power demand on the installation, size how many outlets on each room (NBR5410), choose the motors on the building.

 Step2: Calculate and sepparate currents by phase in a balanced way.
+Then, group them in force and lighting panels also in a balanced way.
+After that, size the conductors, grouping them in sized and positioned conduits, both sized after NBR5410 methods.
+Then draw the position of the conduits.
+Finally, develop the single-line diagrams, indicating phase, ground, and size of conduits.

+Step3: